 Along being a photographer she has worked as a Digital Artist in Wacom India, an internship with Vogue India, Documenter for Tata Tanishq and others…

 She believes in an endless ongoing process to evolve and expand her capabilities as an artist and being ..

-Why are you into Advertising?
+Why are you a photographer?